tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you roll a critical hit on one enemy, you may also inflict thunder damage equal to your level to a different nearby foe.

 **Quirk:** Half-deaf

 ---

+#### Rhetorical

+Hammer

+1/Day

+Until the end of the battle, the first time each round a nearby enemy makes a natural odd d20 roll, that enemy takes 1d6 psychic damage (champion: 2d8 psychic damage; epic: 2d12 psychic damage).

+**Quirk:** Argues about inconsequential matters.

+---